-Action works with other charities where it helps move forward important medical research for children.
+Action works with other organisations where this helps move forward important medical research for children.

 We are also working with the British Paediatric Neurology Association (BPNA) to co-fund a Research Training Fellowship award in the field of childhood neurological diseases, including muscle disease and are also teaming up with Sands to fund a Research Training Fellowship in 2018 into the prevention of stillbirth.

-We are working with the Scottish Government Chief Scientist Office (CSO) to jointly fund two projects - one to help improve speech therapy for children with cleft lip or palate and one on vision in children born to mothers taking methadone in pregnancy.
+We are also working with the Scottish Government Chief Scientist Office (CSO) as well to jointly fund two projects - one to help improve speech therapy for children with cleft lip or palate and one on vision in children born to mothers taking methadone in pregnancy.